earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 This would be less open then the full open solution, but less constrained than the full typed solution.

-In this way, CueLang is a big like TypeScript, it wants to improve upon YAML, but in doing so it tries to meet YAML where its at, and expects to have occasionaly use of escape hatches like open types.
+By adding these types, but leaving ways to leave the types open, CueLang is behaving a bit like TypeScript.
+It improves upon YAML, but it tries to meet YAML where its at, and provides some escape hatches like open types.

-The other way CueLang is like TypeScript is that it does things with the type system that are not seen often seen outside of academic PL papers.
-Which brings us to constraints.
+The other way CueLang is like TypeScript is that it does things with the type systems that are a little unusual.
+Which brings me to constraints.

 ## Constraints

-The layout on our blog has a limited space for bios.
+The layout on this blog has a limited space for bios.
 If an author's bio is longer than 250 characters then that's going to be a problem.
 I can ensure that never happens like this:

 ```
 #Author : {